tuengo-analytics/tuengo-analytics.github.io/index.md

 ### 2. Data Mining

-My second project is to develop a tool to automate the search of molecular absorption spectra in [HITRAN database] (https://www.HITRAN.org).
+My second project is to develop a tool to automate the search of molecular absorption spectra in [HITRAN database](https://www.HITRAN.org).
 The aim is to develop an optical analyzer to detect gas species such as H2S, CO2, and H2O simultaneously.

 [![](images/spectra.png)](https://tuengo-analytics.github.io/Gas-Analyzer/)